 The current leader in Iran still despite reports of health problems enjoys full control over the principal levers of power in that regime.
 His anathema or attitude to the United States is profoundly negative.
 There’s no sign of that changing either.
 There is some prospect of Iran and the Saudis.
 If the Saudis accommodate Iran, so too will the remainder of the Arab states, but the delivery of the outcomes that are required for that to happen is not entirely within the control of either the Saudis or the Iranians.

-In particular, I’m thinking of the Houthi regime in Yemen and also the behaviour of actors in the Iraqi context who are capable of at least undermining on behalf of the Iranian Revolutionary Guard Command attempts at building a more normalized relationship with the Saudis.
-We can’t make a judgement on how this is going to work out until we see how events unfold in Yemen, and whether the capacity of the elements that will be opposed to a normalization of dealings between Saudi Arabia and Iran to persuade the leadership of Iran to back off, or a productive relationship with Saudi Arabia comes to fruition.
+In particular, I’m thinking of the Houthi regime in Yemen and also the behaviour of actors in the Iraqi context who are capable of at least undermining on behalf of the Iranian Revolutionary Guard Command attempts at building a more normalised relationship with the Saudis.
+We can’t make a judgement on how this is going to work out until we see how events unfold in Yemen, and whether the capacity of the elements that will be opposed to a normalisation of dealings between Saudi Arabia and Iran to persuade the leadership of Iran to back off, or a productive relationship with Saudi Arabia comes to fruition.

 The Chinese have been astute to present themselves as mediators between Iran and Saudi based on the close economic ties that China has with both countries, but the Chinese will find themselves somewhat unusually for themselves to be expected to deliver as a mediator, some elements of the package, particularly in regard to Yemen, may be beyond the Chinese capacity to achieve.
 They don’t have any known connections to the Houthis.